revam/koa-git-smart-proxy/README.md

 ### Auto-deployment

 Auto deployment accepts or rejects a request if no action is taken further down the middleware chain.
-The options is **off by default**.
+The option is **off by default**.

 Set the `auto_deploy` option to `true` to accept, or `false` to reject not handled requests.
 It also has a default reject logic independent of the flag value, and works simular to the below code.